Skip to main content

 Conditions Governing Use

-The O. T. Allis Collection is available to scholars and researchers who have registered with Montgomery Library at the Westminster Theological Seminary.
+This collection is available to scholars and researchers who have registered with Westminster Theological Seminary Montgomery Library.
 There may be materials in this collection that are copyrighted.
-It is the responsibility of the researcher to determine the copyright status of any materials in the collection that are still restricted by copyright law.
+It is the responsibility of the researcher to determine the copyright status of materials in the collection to comply with copyright law.

 Biographical / Historical